 Setup instructions:

-Hang twinkling lights, pumpkins, and autumn decorations.
+Hang string lights, pumpkins, and autumn decorations across the space.

 Charge per printed or digital photo.